 Be sure to define the words you use before you use them.
-Try to be precise; if you can be mathematical in your precision, even better.
-Ideally, you will produce a small set of F# types that describe the things you see in an artwork.
+Try to be precise; if you can be mathematical in your precision, even better, although this is not strictly necessary.

 3. Describe the artwork as completely as you can.
 If you find that your set of words is missing something, or if another word could be used to better describe the artwork, go back to step 2 and modify your set of words.